-I am the Allan C. and Dorothy H. Davis Postdoctoral Fellow at the Johns Hopkins University department of physics and astronomy.
-I predominantly work on Galactic archaeology, with emphasis on the stellar populations of the Galactic bulge, Galactic globular clusters, metal-poor stars, and the properties of interstellar dust.
-I also collaborate on projects investigating post-main-sequence stellar evolution, and microlensing planet campaigns such as that of WFIRST.
+I am an assistant research scientist at the Johns Hopkins University department of physics and astronomy.
+I predominantly work on Galactic archaeology and interstellar: emphasis in the former on the stellar populations of the Galactic bulge, Galactic globular clusters, metal-poor stars; and emphasis on the latter on the wavelength-dependence of the extinction curve, and the coupling between dust extinction and dust thermal emission.
+I also collaborate on the microlensing planet campaigns such as that of WFIRST.

 Department of Physics & Astronomy, Johns Hopkins University